Resident individuals in Venezuela will pay taxes on their income of any origin.

 An individual is considered to be a tax non-resident of Venezuela if he/she stays in the country for 183 days or less during the calendar year and has not qualified as a resident in the preceding calendar year.

-The value of the tax unit for the year 2015 is VEF 150.
+The value of the tax unit for the year 2017 was VEF 300.

 The following typical components of an expatriate’s compensation package should be regarded as taxable unless otherwise stated.

-The following income is considered tax-exempted according to the tax law.
+The following incomes are considered tax-exempted according to the tax law.

 |Taxable income bracket||Tax rate on income in